 “Silence is the root of everything.
 If you spiral into its void, a hundred voices will thunder messages you long to hear.”
 This Rumi quote is the core of Missy’s own sound journey and teachings.
 Through the use of live sound with quartz crystal singing bowls and specifically tuned gongs, expect to indulge in conscious relaxation and sweet stillness as you explore the meditative like states induced by these unique instruments.Missy is a certified 700 hr yoga therapist through Loyola Marymount University and a Relax & Renew Restorative teacher.
 Her mission is to use sound and yoga to shorten the distance between yourself and your truth.
 More at www.innersoundsyoga.com

-Mitch began practicing yoga in 1968.
+Mitch began practicing Yoga in 1968 and meditation, Tai Chi and Qi Gong in 1970.
 Since then, he has continued exploring the integral cultivation of wellness, healing, and peace through mind-body practices from diverse spiritual traditions as well as from contemporary somatic therapies.
-As a holistic wellness counselor, he guides clients in yoga-based, mindful breathing, movement, and meditation, and uses sound healing.
-The Indian Board of Alternative Medicines, located in Kolkata, India, honored him with a Ph.D. in Alternative Medicines.
-A faculty member of the Niroga Institute’s yoga therapists’ training program, he has taught about the immune system, neurobiology, and trauma-sensitive yoga.
-Mitch loves teaching yoga and is known for his gentleness, warmth, humor, humility, care for students, advocacy of self-acceptance, and the soothing effects of his voice, chanting, and harmonic steel drum playing.
-His classes integrate seated and standing meditation, chanting, pranayama, asanas, qigong, and gentle flowing movement sequences.
-More information is on his website www.breathepeacefully.com
+As a holistic wellness counselor, he listens and responds with empathy and compassion, guides clients in mindful breathing, movement, and meditation, and uses sound healing.
+The Indian Board of Alternative Medicines, located in Kolkata, India, awarded him a PhD(h.c.) in Alternative Medicines.
+He has taught in training programs for yoga teaching and yoga therapy.
+Mitch loves teaching Yoga, Tai Chi, Qi Gong, and meditation, and is known for his gentleness, warmth, humor, humility, care for students, advocacy of self-acceptance, and the soothing effects of his voice, chanting, and harmonic steel drum playing.
+His website is www.breathepeacefully.com

 Mai is a Yoga Alliance Registered yoga instructor who expresses a strong foundation in classical yoga philosophy and Vipassana meditation practice while staying open to new information that emerges about health and wellness.
 She believes learning how to nurture body and mind as a healthy home for the soul is crucial for life.
 Her experience as a teacher, as well as her genuine devotion to her students, resulted in a high level of teaching for many students at ashrams where she has lived and volunteered at since 2011.